btrettel/flt/to-do.md

     - Check /home/ben/notes/programming/correctness/code-testing.txt for more ideas.
     - Note: This will be brittle in the sense that it will only work for my own particular coding style.
     - Distinguish between compilation errors and test failures in the mutation score.
+    - Mutation tester should not touch assertions.
+        - But it should note which assertions never fail as below.
     - Make highly parallelizable.
         - Apply the mutation operators in batches in parallel.
 This will require a pure random number generator.
         - Run the compiler in the next stage in parallel.
 This will allow me to note if the compilation fails as well.